Do you have a child who has been diagnosed with selective mutism?

-Around one third of children with selective mutism also have language impairments, and there is an increased prevalence in bilingual families.
+Around one third of children with Selective Mutism also have language impairments.

-Research also suggests that of those children who do begin to speak without treatment, a proportion continue to experience clinically significant levels of anxiety as well as social and academic difficulties and communication deficits.
+Research also suggests that of those children who do begin to speak without treatment, a proportion continue to experience clinically significant levels of anxiety.

 Selective Mutism At School

 It’s critical for families and schools to work together.